Key Points:

 Oh boy, in a word, yes.

-I’ve personally now taken 2 spins in the Happy Half Hour pod and on both occasions left completely hammered.
+At this point, I’ve taken 2 spins in the Happy Half Hour pod and on both occasions left completely hammered.
+Both times were pretty embarrassing, to be frank.

-While up to 25 guests competing for a single bartender’s attention sounds daunting, rest assured that these are the most efficient bartenders you’ll ever encounter.
+While up to 25 guests competing for a single bartender’s attention sounds daunting, these are the most efficient bartenders you’ll ever encounter.

-Following the initial rush when everyone onboard is seeking a cocktail at the same time, drinks can be ordered almost instantly.
+Following the initial rush when everyone onboard is seeking a cocktail simultaneously, drinks can be ordered almost instantly.
 You won’t be disappointed with the speed at which you are served aside from the first 5 minutes.

 You should easily be able to cram down 7+ drinks comfortably.
-I mean, you’ll be full, but there is plenty of time and service capacity to churn cocktails out quickly.
+You’ll be full, but there is plenty of time and service capacity to churn cocktails out quickly.
 I’ve never left feeling short-changed or cheated.

-As an added bonus, you’re also able to grab a drink at the end of your ride to take with you as you exit your High Roller pod.
+As a bonus, you can grab a drink at the end of your ride to take with you as you exit your High Roller pod.

 Domestic canned beer (Bud Light, Miller Lite, Coors Light) is available as are liquor brands that include Jim Beam, Jack Daniels, Absolute, Skyy, Bacardi, Malibu, Beefeater, Sauza Tequilla, and more.